-MDE contracted with Management Analysis and Development (MAD) to facilitate the restrictive procedures stakeholder workgroup meetings beginning in December 2018.
-Facilitation focused on increasing stakeholder engagement in developing recommendations to the commissioner including, specific and measurable goals, implementation of strategies, and outcome measures for reducing the use of restrictive procedures statewide.
+MDE obtained the services of a facilitator from Management Analysis and Development (MAD) to facilitate the restrictive procedures stakeholder workgroup meetings beginning December 2018.
+Facilitation focused on increasing stakeholder engagement in developing recommendations to the commissioner, specific and measurable implementation, and outcome goals for reducing the use of restrictive procedures statewide.

 The 2019 Workgroup reached consensus on a statewide plan that includes specific targets for reducing the use of seclusion and the number of students experiencing the use of seclusion in the school setting.
-In addition, the revised plan includes stakeholder support and goals for recommendations to the commissioner and the legislature in three areas: 1) funding for staff development grants, 2) expansion of mental health services, and 3) additional funding for technical assistance.
-These recommendations address identified needs to improve availability of mental health services across the state, increase staff capacity to implement evidence-based practices and positive support, and provide time for staff to meet and discuss student needs related to reducing emergencies and eliminating the use of a restrictive procedure.
+In addition, the revised plan includes goals for active stakeholder support for the recommendations to the commissioner and the legislature for funding for staff development grants, expansion of mental health services, and additional funding for technical assistance.
+These recommendations address identified needs for improved availability of mental health services across the state, improving staff capacity to implement evidence-based practices/positive supports, and providing time for staff to meet and discuss student needs related to reducing emergencies that result in the use of restrictive procedures.